 Conclusions

 Our study was the first study to comprehensively explore materialist, psycho-social and behavioural determinants of health in relation to multimorbidity and multiple functional limitations.
 Policies aiming to reduce the risk of multimorbidity and functional limitation should address the issue at several levels, as a socio-economic and behavioural intervention.
-Pension reform policy introducing changes to retirement age which are uniform for all population groups should take into account the evidence of the social gradient in the risk of multimorbidity and functional decline.
 Behavioural and therapeutic approaches in the community can help to compensate for social isolation, reduced self-esteem or to regain more sense of control over people’s lives (Public Health England and UCL Institute of Health Equity, 2015).
 This strategy should be based around local primary care centres.
 They could be provided with additional resources to spend more time as the frontline assessors of multimorbidity and consistent coordinators acting as a link between patients and the specialist health care services (World Health Organization, 2016).

+Ethical statement

+Ethical approval was not required for the analysis of anonymised secondary data, which is made available to all researchers freely.

 References